 Butterfinger Cheesecake Bites

-You can’t see from the picture, but these are filled with a lovely mix of peanut butter and cream cheese.
+You can’t see from the picture, but these are filled with a lovely mix of peanut butter and cream cheese, just like cheesecake.
 I always love treats with surprises in the center 🙂 But with crushed Butterfingers on top, it doesn’t really matter what’s under the hood.
 See how it all comes together in the original recipe at favfamilyrecipes.com.

 [Video] Butterfinger Popcorn